flrd/standardlastprofile/README.md

 ## About the data

 The standardlastprofile package contains one dataset called `slp`.
 The data was published in 1999.
-They are based on an analysis of 1,209 load profiles of low-voltage consumers in Germany.[^1] In total there are 9,504 observations of 5 variables:
+It is based on an analysis of 1,209 load profiles of low-voltage electricity consumers in Germany.[^1] In total there are 9,504 observations of 5 variables:

 - `profile_id`: identifier of standard load profile
 - `period`: one of “summer”, “winter”, “transition”